svg-codecat/FEC-Data-Wranglin/README.md

 ## After gathering your data you can try to clean it up a little.

+The process I have used for cleaning the data can be found [here](https://bergvca.github.io/2017/10/14/super-fast-string-matching.html)

 ### The more data you have the better the cleaning will work!